LohitPetikam/PythonLiveLink/README.md

 For research we usually want to run specialised computational code on data created in 3D tools.
 However, it's hard or impractical to install modules like Numpy/SciPy/Tensorflow in python intepreters embedded into 3D tools.
-PythonLiveLink lets the user send the data created in these tools to be interactively sent to the server for processing, and have the results retrieved to update the digital content.
+PythonLiveLink lets the user interactively send the data created in these tools to the server for processing, and have the results retrieved to update the digital content.

 # Interactive Usage Example (Maya)
 1. Run ```python .\PythonLiveLink.py``` in a terminal.
 This terminal acts as the persistent server that can run system Python commands and scripts.